Introduction to Dog Bites:

 - Dogs can become a child’s best friend and help relieve anxiety and isolation (Mills, 2017, p.
 391).

 There is also a myth that specific breeds, or “dangerous” breeds, are more at risk of biting.
 There is now ample evidence that Breed Specific Legislation (BSL) has not worked to reduce dog bites, which makes sense, since individuals of all dog breeds have the potential to bite.
 There is not a dichotomy of: good dogs do not bite vs. bad dogs do bite.
-The size of a dog and the dog breed is not indicative of bite-risk toward people.
+Dog breed and size are not indicative of bite-risk toward people.

 Since we do have a general idea of the contexts when dog bites occur, we can can focus on preventing those situations from arising.